Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 A data warehouse is all about easy access.
 It stores structured data that you can query quickly and easily.
 If you’re using a business intelligence or embedded analytics tool, a data warehouse will give you much better performance and faster loading.

 You don’t need to choose one or the other though.
-You can store data in your data lake, and then move it into a data warehouse for faster, optimized querying.
-And if you want to combine both in one, there are “data lakehouses” for that too - which you’ll find a few examples of later on!
+You can store data in your data lake, then move it into a data warehouse for faster, optimized querying.
+And if you want to combine both in one, there are “data lakehouses” for that too - which you’ll find a few examples of later on.

 Using a data warehouse to store and structure your data comes with many advantages.
 Especially for companies that sit on a boatload of data and need to make sense of it quickly.